June 2012 #2

 About Our Law Firm

-For more than four decades, merchant mariners, longshoremen, fishermen and harbor workers plying their trades, on the docks, on our U.S. coastal waters and inland waterways have turned to the maritime law firm of Lyle C. Cavin, Jr. & Associates in Oakland.
+For more than four decades, merchant mariners, longshoremen, fishermen and harbor workers plying their trades, on the docks, on our U.S. coastal waters and inland waterways have turned to the maritime law firm of Law Offices of Cavin and Marks, Jr. & Associates in Oakland.
 Today, we are proud to be recognized as one of the preeminent maritime law firms serving injured marine workers nationwide, as well as one of the most successful personal injury litigation firms serving victims of negligence in the San Francisco Bay Area and throughout the West Coast.